CS3219-AY2324S1/ay2324s1-course-assessment-g12/README.md

 Access [http://localhost:3000](http://localhost:3000) for User 1 and [http://localhost:3006](http://localhost:3006) for User 2.
 User 1 login details: Email: testing1233@gmail.com Password: 123456
 User 2 login details: Email: testing1234@gmail.com Password: 123456

+7. Reload your page
+Due to the long load time, refreshing the page may be needed.

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).